 Software Royalty Investment Fund

 Software Royalty Reinvestment Fund (SRRF) also known as the Innovative Software Initiative (ISI)

 Using Royalty Income to Further Commercialize Caltech/JPL Software

-The Software Royalty Reinvestment Fund (SRRF) will fund projects at JPL for "software technology development, and transfer and commercialization activities" as described in the NASA Caltech Prime Contract, Clause H-37, "Agreement on Computer Programs" in NNN12AA01C aka "1201."
+The Software Royalty Reinvestment Fund (SRRF) will fund projects at JPL for "software technology development, and transfer and commercialization activities" as described in the NASA Caltech Prime Contract, Clause H-37, "Agreement on Computer Programs" in 80NM0018D0004 aka "1804."
 One half of Caltech’s net revenue from licensing of software developed at JPL, after disbursement to the authors and inventors of such software, shall be used to fund a Software Royalty Reinvestment Fund (SRRF).
 The JPL Software Royalty Reinvestment Fund (SRRF) Operating Procedure provides guidance on how the SRRF monies are collected, managed, and distributed to various software technology development efforts in order to increase software commercialization at JPL.

 The main objectives of the SRRF are to contribute to software innovation in industry and enhance commercial competitiveness and therefore generate greater returns (benefits) on NASA’s investment in software development for NASA, industry and the nation.
 SRRF will invest in projects to upgrade specific software packages developed at JPL that have potential use by U.S. industry to both improve the transferability and licensing of the software package, and increase the value of the software to NASA mission programs.